By Sarah Conner By Sarah Conner | July 8, 2022 | Food & Drink

 The Dabney

 Seasonal showstoppers take center stage on The Dabney’s regionally sourced menu.
 The 2018 James Beard Award-winning chef Jeremiah Longhorn keeps things simple, allowing the farm fresh ingredients to speak for themselves.
-Join friends for a sugar snap pea cocktail and selections from their snack menu before feasting in the farmhouse style dining room.
-Be sure to save room for their bourbon brown sugar ice cream served with marshmallow, chocolate shortbread and candied ginger.
-122 Blagden Alley NW, 202.450.1015, thedabney.com
+Join friends for a persis broom cocktail before feasting on the tasting menu in the farmhouse-style dining room.
+Be sure to save room for their Paw Paw Cheesecake with black walnut crumble and poached seckel pear.
+122 Blagden Alley NW, thedabney.com

 Jônt

-A 32 preparation tasting menu sets Jônt apart from other sophisticated 14th Street favorites.
-The exclusive 14-seat chef’s counter invites guests to challenge their senses and dive into a palette of innovative pairings and cutting edge flavors.
-With intimate bar seating, guests get a front row seat as chefs prepare premium Japanese seafood worthy of each of its two Michelin stars.
+A decadent tasting menu sets Jônt apart from other sophisticated 14th Street favorites.
+The exclusive 14-seat chef’s counter invites guests to challenge their senses and dive into a palette of innovative pairings and cutting-edge flavors.
+With intimate bar seating, guests get a front-row seat as chefs prepare premium Japanese seafood worthy of each of its two Michelin stars.
 1904 14th St. NW, jontdc.com

 Maydan